MihirLakhia/SocialMediaApp/README.md

 Hello there,

-There is Apk file in output.
+There is Apk file and a video file in output folder.
 I have recorded a screen video as a reference.